knode/meetups/portland-or-usa/pdxnode.md

 ### Hack Night

 Hack nights are held on 3rd Thursdays, colocating with [SEPoCoNi](http://epdx.org/groups/sepoconi) ("Southeast Portland Coders Night") at Side Door, a coffee shop/diner/bar.
-This is more
-free-form: there's more emphasis on socializing and hacking than structure.
-Newbies are encouraged to introduce themselves by the organizers saying hi to unfamiliar faces, and are asked about what they'd like to work on or if they have projects they'd like help with.
-If new to Node, we point them to various Node resources including nodeschool.io
+The structure is free-form with a focus on socializing and hacking.Organizers greet newbies and ask what they'd like to work on or if they have any projects they'd like help with.
+Those new to Node are directed to learning resources, including [nodeschool.io](http://nodeschool.io).

 ### Workshops